 Stress-related conditions affect around 500,000 people in the UK every year, which often leads to illness.
 Other that contribute to stress maybe pregnancy, alcohol, divorce, movinghouse, death in family or unemployment.

 Symptoms of stress can vary from person to person such as insomnia, panic attacks, anger, frustration and lethargy.
 Acupuncture can help with both the physical and psychological causes of stress and may help the patient feel relaxed and better able to cope with the problems of every day life.

 Advice on common ailments treated by acupuncture

-For more information on common ailments treated by acupuncture, contact Maria for advice on your condition or book a consultation using the Inquiry Form
+For more information on common ailments treated by acupuncture, contact Maria for advice on your condition or book a consultation using the Contact Form

 Other techniques that may be used to complement acupuncture:

 Mugwort (Artemisia vulgaris) is a dried herb.
 This herb is burnt to heat needles or used directly used on acupuncture points on the skin.
 Moxibustion has an influence on qi (energy) in the body and has the ability to circulate qi and blood and warm any cold conditions.

 A vacuum is created in a special glass cup which is then placed onto the skin, usually the back.
 This therapy is designed to increase circulation, relieve muscle tightness and tension.